Aplets & Cotlets

-Aplets & Cotlets is a Turkish delight-type confection associated with the U.S. state of Washington.
-The candy is similar to Turkish delight and was first developed in 1918 by apple farmers as a way to dispose of surplus crops.
+Aplets & Cotlets is a confection similar to Turkish delight, associated with the U.S. state of Washington.
+The candy was first developed in 1918 by apple farmers as a way to dispose of surplus crops.
 A 2009 effort to legally designate Aplets & Cotlets as Washington's official candy failed due to provincial competition between legislators from the state's two geo-cultural regions.

 Description

-Aplets & Cotlets are small, jelly-like confections baked in powdered sugar around walnuts.
+Aplets & Cotlets are small, jelly-like confections containing walnuts and dusted with powdered sugar.
 They are similar in taste and consistency to Turkish delight, on which they are based, but the pectin in the fruit acts as a gelling agent.
 Aplets are made with apples and Cotlets are made with apricots.

 History

 Development

 Apples have traditionally been the most important cash crop in Washington.
-By the 1920s, the state had become the leading producer of the fruit in the United States.
+By the 1920s, the state had become the leading producer of apples in the United States.
 In 2003, Washington produced more apples than the rest of the United States combined.
-In the early 20th century Armenian immigrants Armen Tertsagian and Mark Balaban, proprietors of an apple orchard in Cashmere, Washington, began producing Aplets as a way of disposing of their surplus crop; the idea for the candy came from their faint recollections of eating Turkish delight as children.
-Aplets were followed, several years later, with Cotlets.
+In the early 20th century, Armen Tertsagian and Mark Balaban, Armenian immigrants and proprietors of an apple orchard in Cashmere, Washington, began producing Aplets to make use of their surplus crops and earn extra income during the winter.
+Their inspiration for the candy came from their faint recollections of eating Turkish delight as children.
+Aplets were followed several years later by Cotlets.
 The candies were originally sold at a roadside fruit stand but gained greater attention in 1962 as a result of the Seattle World's Fair.

 Manufactured versions of the candy are limited to those produced by Liberty Orchards of Cashmere, Tertsagian and Balaban's original company.
-According to the firm, there is "not a huge market" for the product outside Washington, though in the late 1990s the company began limited retailing at national chain stores such as Target (the bulk of Aplet & Cotlet sales prior to this had been in local retailers like Frederick & Nelson, Bartell Drugs, and Pay 'n Save, and through its mail-order catalog).
-Despite their obscurity nationally, they are available at many farmstead style shops west of the Rocky Mountains.
+According to the firm, there is "not a huge market" for the product outside Washington, though in the late 1990s, the company began limited retailing at national chain stores such as Target (the bulk of Aplet & Cotlet sales before this had been in local retailers like Frederick & Nelson, Bartell Drugs, and Pay 'n Save, and through its mail-order catalog).
+Despite their obscurity nationally, they are available at many farmstead-style shops west of the Rocky Mountains.
 Recipes for homemade versions also exist.

 Liberty Orchards announced that they would cease operations in June 2021 after an unsuccessful attempt to find a buyer for the company.
 The company was sold to KDV Group, a Russian food conglomerate, allowing for production to continue.